DCC-UAB/dlnn-project_ia-group_10/README.md

 Our code follows a structured organization to ensure clarity and maintainability.
 The project structure is as follows:

-- `data/`: This directory contains the dataset or data preprocessing scripts.
+- `data/`: This directory contains the datasets.......
-- `models/`: This directory contains the implementation of the ResNet18 (CNN) and ALSTM (RNN) models.
+- `models/`: This directory contains....
-- `utils/`: This directory includes utility functions for data processing, evaluation metrics, etc.
+- `utils/`: This directory includes utility functions for data processing, evaluation metrics, etc...
 - `train.py`: This script is used to train the image captioning model.
 - `evaluate.py`: This script is used to evaluate the trained model on test data.
 - `demo.ipynb`: This Jupyter Notebook provides a step-by-step demonstration of the image captioning process.

+  we should modify this, i'm just making it look good :)

 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.